-- When CONSULT is connected with a data link connector (A) equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests. - Refer to CONSULT-III plus Software Operation Manual for more information.
+- When CONSULT is connected with a data link connector (A) equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests. - 1 : Instrument lower panel LH - Refer to CONSULT-III plus Software Operation Manual for more information.